galaxyproject/training-material/topics/admin/tutorials/ftp/tutorial.md

     tutorials:
       - ansible
       - ansible-galaxy
+abbreviations:
+  FTP: File Transfer Protocol
+  NAT: Network Address Translation
 ---

 # Overview
 {:.no_toc}

-This tutorial will guide you to setup a ftp server so galaxy user can use it to upload large files.
+This tutorial will guide you to setup an {FTP} server so galaxy users can use it to upload large files.
 Indeed, as written on the [galaxy community hub](https://galaxyproject.org/ftp-upload/), uploading data directly from the browser can be unreliable and cumbersome.
-FTP will allow you to monitor the upload status as well as resume interrupted transfers.
+FTP will allow users to monitor the upload status as well as resume interrupted transfers.

 > ### Agenda
 >